dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 A Digital Object Identifier (DOI) is a permanent identifier that can be used in publications to identify the exact version of a workflow or tool (entry).
 A DOI can be used by both humans and machines to resolve a reference to a piece of information or data in a persistent way.
-DOIs are commonly referenced from academic papers
+DOIs are commonly referenced from academic papers.

 See the `DOI Foundation <https://www.doi.org>`__ for more details.